brillout/wildcard-api/docs/faq.md

 This means that the API needs to be modified and re-deployed.

-In general (and regardless whether you use RPC or REST/GraphQL), it has nowadays become a best practice to deploy backend and frontend at the same time, which we talk about in the next querstion
+In general (and regardless whether you use RPC or REST/GraphQL), it has nowadays become best practice to deploy backend and frontend at the same time, which we talk about in the next querstion
 <a href=#should-i-deploy-frontend-and-backend-at-the-same-time>Should I deploy frontend and backend at the same time?</a>.